yunseo-kim/yunseo-kim.github.io/_posts/en/2025-03-28-euler-cauchy-equation.md

 ---
 title: Euler-Cauchy Equation
-description: We examine how the general solution of a homogeneous linear ordinary differential equation with constant coefficients takes different forms depending on the sign of the discriminant of the characteristic equation.
+description: We examine how the general solution of the Euler-Cauchy equation takes different forms depending on the sign of the discriminant of the auxiliary equation.
 categories: [Mathematics, Differential Equation]
 tags: [ODE, Second-Order ODEs, Linear ODEs]
 math: true